Dick Fair: Radio compere and entertainer

-the program would feature singers includoing Peter Dawson and Gladys Moncrieff, he worked as an announcer of serials, commercials, and various chat.
+the program would feature singers including Peter Dawson and Gladys Moncrieff, he worked as an announcer of serials, commercials, and various chat.
 He went freelance as a producer in 1960, working at 2CH for some ten years, after which he returned to 2GB for a late night music program.

 Personal life

 Fair married Agnes Margaret McLeod on 23 September 1933, at St. Mary's Basilica with Catholic rites.